nikitachilkuri/OnlineNewsPopularity/README.md

 We are trying to predict the number of shares given the Title of any news.This project involves data preprocessing to decide which feature is the most helpful in determining the number of shares of that news.

 # Needs of this Project
-1.Knowledge in natural language processing.
+1. Knowledge in natural language processing.
-2.Machine learning algorithms.
+2. Machine learning algorithms.
-3.Data exploration.
+3. Data exploration.
-4.Data processing and cleaning.
+4. Data processing and cleaning.
-5.Report.
+5. Report.